Argentina Data Privacy

 Who can access customer content?

 Customers maintain ownership and control of their customer content and select which AWS services process, store and host their customer content.
-AWS does not have visibility into customer content and does not access or use customer content except to provide the AWS services selected by a customer or where required to comply with the law or a binding legal order.
+AWS does not have meaningful visibility into customer content and does not access or use customer content except to provide the AWS services selected by a customer or where required to comply with the law or a binding legal order.

 Customers using AWS services maintain control over their content within the AWS environment.
 They can: